anuraggautam77/UTILITY/README.md

 	 UTILITY.getkeyValue(obj,'keyname');
 </pre>

- @obj : javascript object
+ @obj : javascript object.

- @keyname : In case of first level Search  only single key in str  keyName
+ @keyname : In case of first level Search  only single key as keyName.

 In case of second Level SEARCH  {{keyNameofFirstLevel.keyNameofSecondLevel}}and so on {{keyNameofFirstLevel.keyNameofSecondLevel.nthlevelkey}}

 **return : value of key (string , number,array ,object ,null) **